TNEI-Services/IPSA/docs/IscAnalysisFL.rst

    * - Float
      - DistanceAlongBranch
      - Distance along branch to apply fault on.
 This is a per unit value with zero representing the “From” end of the branch and 1.0 representing the “To” end of the branch.
+   * - Boolean
+     - FaultUseCDPs
+     - Switch to decide whether the fault engine will include the impact of converter driven plants.
+   * - Integer
+     - FaultMethodType
+     - The calculation method for CDPs.
+Currently only the simple method (0) works for PyIPSA.
+To input the data for the advanced method (1) you would need to open the IPSA UI.
+   * - Integer
+     - CDPInterpolation
+     - Chooses the interpolation method for the universal machines that represent the CDPs (in the advanced method):

+        - 0 = Machine specific settings
+        - 1 = Globally use linear interpolation
+        - 2 = Globally use cubic interpolation
    * - Float
      - IEC909DefaultPhaseAngle
      - Specifies the default synchronous machine power factor. ``IEC909UseDefaultPF`` should be set to ``True`` to use this value.